 This force per square inch is the same thing that determines how deeply foam compresses.
 Unlike foam though, water does not compress at all and for every part of you that sinks in a little deeper, all the rest of you will lift up to some degree, with lighter parts lifting up more and heavier parts less.
 (With foam this "lifting up" does not happen since it compresses underneath you and does not affect surrounding areas).
 First the heavier parts will sink in and lift the lighter parts of you higher (or someone else as this includes anything on top of the mattress, even another person), and then lift slightly heavier parts a little less until every area of the body has sunk in as deeply as it can and is in balance with all the parts that have been lifted.
 At this point no part of you can sink any further or be raised any higher and the forces have equalized.
 This feels very much like floating although it is not (in floating the denser parts of you sink in and don't lift other parts even if they are lighter overall).

-So the difference between a waterbed and foam or an innerspring is that with a waterbed, for every part of you that sinks in, every other part will raise a little until all the forces are in balance, with a foam, every part of you that sinks in has no effect on other parts.
+So the difference between a waterbed and foam or an innerspring is that with a waterbed, for every part of you that sinks in, every other part will raise a little until all the forces are in balance, with a foam, every part of you that sinks in has little to no effect on other parts.
 Waterbeds in larger sizes will lift the lighter parts up less than smaller waterbeds with a smaller surface area.
 Size makes a difference here, both in terms of the waterbed surface and the surface area of different parts of your body.

 Interestingly enough, if you were to put foam that compressed inside a water bladder, you would have a mattress that was partly liquid (viscous) and partly elastic.
 It would be visco-elastic just like memory foam.
 Of course it would not be the same because memory foam doesn't have a bladder around it and because it also changes its properties in specific areas with the application of heat and pressure while the waterbed version would always be the same, but it is always interesting to connect some dots just as food for thought.

 You can change how deeply parts of you sink into a waterbed and change spinal alignment by filling areas of the mattress with fiber or foam or by enclosing the water in separate smaller bladders with more or less water, some of which would hold parts of you up higher and some of which let parts of you sink in deeper.
 With water, you always get good pressure relief if the bladder is flexible enough but the ability to make changes to keep you in alignment at the same time and in different sleeping positions, while possible, is more difficult and restricted than with foam.
-With foam comfort layers, pressure relief can be equal to a waterbed but there is more flexibility in getting there and keeping you in good alignment at the same time by using foams or other core materials with different ILDs, differing levels of progressive resistance, different layering, different resilience, and different elasticity.
+With different types of foam comfort layers, pressure relief can be equal to a waterbed but there is more flexibility in getting there and keeping you in good alignment at the same time by using foams or other core materials with different ILDs, differing levels of progressive resistance, different layering, different resilience, and different elasticity.